IntegrationWorks/Health/event-app/README.md

 3. Add a new server in pgAdmin with the following details:
    - **Name**: eventsdb
    - **Host**: postgres-db
+   - **Maintenance database**:postgres
    - **Port**: 5432
    - **Username**: admin
    - **Password**: admin

+If you now navigate in the Object Explorer to Servers>eventsdb>Databases>admin, you will find this is the Postgres database holding the outbox_table table.
+To view all entries in the table, select the Query tool in the Tools tab, then type and run the following SQL query:

+SELECT * FROM outbox_table
+You should see 2 entries, they should have the NHI Numbers GH43456 and Jeremy and both have a status field of failed

 Now navigate to http://localhost:3001/ to view the frontend.